 Are you confused about the difference between the control cable and the signal cable?
 They may seem similar, but there are key differences that you need to know about.
 Control cable is used to carry out commands, while signal cables are used to transfer data.
-Each one has its own benefits and drawbacks, so its important to understand which one is the best choice for your specific needs.
+Each one has its own benefits and drawbacks, so it’s important to understand which one is the best choice for your specific needs.
 To learn more about the difference between control cable and signal cable, keep reading!

 Differences Between Control Cables and Signal Cables